 There are many internship options available for those seeking to gain experience in the equine industry.
+These opportunities cover everything from hands-on work and scientific research to management and journalism, making them a great way to explore many career options.
 Here is a sampling of what the industry has to offer:

-American Horse Publishing (AHP) internship for college students interested in equine publishing through their 400 member publishing network across the United States.
+American Horse Publishing offers internships for college students interested in equine publishing through their 400-member publishing network across the United States.
 College credit, small stipends, or hourly wages are available depending on which AHP publication is hiring and the nature of the position.

-The Chronicle of the Horse magazine (in Virginia) offers an editorial internship for a student interested in equine publishing and journalism.
-Internships are unpaid but academic credit is possible.
+The Chronicle of the Horse magazine in Virginia offers an editorial internship for students interested in equine publishing and journalism.
+Internships are minimum wage, or course credit is offered.

-The Kentucky Equine Sports Medicine and Rehabilitation Center (KESMARC) offers a series of three to twelve-month internships which expose students to equine rehabilitation, equine veterinary medicine, and hands-on equine care and treatment.
+The Kentucky Equine Sports Medicine and Rehabilitation Center (KESMARC) offers internships that range from three to 12 months and expose students to equine rehabilitation, equine veterinary medicine, and hands-on equine care and treatment.
 Housing is provided on site.

-Day’s End Farm Horse Rescue (in Maryland) offers an internship program for students interested in animal rescue.
-Interns work with horses seized by animal control agencies and also have the opportunity to assist with these seizures as well as veterinary care and rehabilitation efforts.
-Interns are paid a small $75 per week stipend but housing is provided.
+Day’s End Farm Horse Rescue in Maryland offers an internship program for students interested in animal rescue.
+Interns work with horses seized by animal control agencies and have the opportunity to assist with these seizures as well as veterinary care and rehabilitation efforts.
+Interns are paid a small $75-per-week stipend, but housing is provided.

 Many equine veterinary clinics offer internships for newly graduated veterinarians, and some also offer intern opportunities for veterinary technicians or assistants.
 You can search for opportunities at the American Association of Equine Practitioners website.

 The Kentucky Equine Management Internship gives students the opportunity to work on a major Kentucky Thoroughbred horse farm while learning all aspects of the business.
-Students work six-day weeks beside the top stallion managers, broodmare managers, farm managers, and grooms in the industry.
-The spring session (January-June) covers breeding season, and the fall session (July-December) covers yearlings and performance.
-Interns pay a fee for the course but earn an hourly wage, and housing may be available at no cost on the farm.
+Students work six-day weeks alongside the top stallion managers, broodmare managers, farm managers, and grooms in the industry.
+The spring session (January-June) covers the breeding season, and the fall session (June-December) covers yearlings and performance.
+Interns pay a $2,500 fee for the course but earn an hourly wage, and housing may be available at no cost on the farm.

 The Equine Reproduction Laboratory at Colorado State University offers a one-year equine breeding farm internship to recent graduates in equine science, animal science, or a related area.
 The CSU internship covers stallion handling, artificial insemination, embryo transfer, foaling, and more.
 Salary and on-site farm housing are provided.

-Kentucky Equine Research (KER) offers internships to those interested in animal nutrition research involving horses.
-Both 3-month summer and year-long opportunities are available.
-Applicants must have completed at least two years of college in an animal or veterinary science related degree and have basic equine experience.
+Kentucky Equine Research offers internships to those interested in animal nutrition research involving horses.
+Both three-month summer and year-long opportunities are available.
+Applicants must have completed at least two years of college in an animal or veterinary science-related degree and have basic equine experience.

-It is also important to note that many major pharmaceutical companies, feed distributors, publications, and breed organizations may offer unadvertised internships.
-If there is a company you are interested in working for it would be wise to send them a cover letter and resume while asking if any internships are available.
+It's also important to note that many major pharmaceutical companies, feed distributors, publications, and breed organizations may offer unadvertised internships.
+If there is a company you are interested in working for, it would be wise to send them a cover letter and resume and ask if any internships are available.